rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 ##### How to remove and add the delete parameter

 Select the *Rsync parameters* from the primary Sidebar menu.
-Select the task for which you want to remove the `--delete` parameter.
+Select the task for which you want to add or remove the `--delete` parameter.
 And then toggle the *Add --delete parameter, ON is added* .
 After toggle, *remember to update the task*.

+- if ON, the --delete parameter is included
+- if off, the --delete parameter is removed

+The complete rsync string is updatet when parameters are changed.

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}